haampie/shpack/README.md

 to be done in parallel with Task 2, because it is not clear which utilities exactly will be needed.

+**Remark**: The description below assumes that the steps mentioned with Task 1, up to the execution of script `task1.sh`, have been performed.

 The shell script `task3.sh` first creates the `rootfs` directory with additional subdirectories and files, such that it can be used as a change root environment.
 Some source files are taken from the `src`